Arabic literature: Literary criticism

-For many centuries, there has been a vibrant culture of literary criticism in the Arabic speaking world.
-The poetry festivals of the pre-Islamic period often pitched two poets against each other in a war of verse, in which one would be deemed winner by the audience.
+For multiple centuries, there has been a vibrant culture of literary criticism in the Arabic speaking world.
+The poetry festivals of the pre-Islamic period often pitched two poets against each other in a war of verse, in which one would be decided to be winner by the audience.
 Literary criticism also relates to theology, and gained official status with Islamic studíes of the Qur'an.
 Although nothing which might be termed 'literary criticism' in the modern sense, was applied to a work held to be i'jaz or inimitable and divinely inspired, textual analysis, called ijtihad and referring to independent reasoning, was permitted.
 This study allowed for a better understanding of the message and facilitated interpretation for practical use, all of which helped the development of a critical method important for later work on other literature.
 A clear distinction regularly drawn between works in literary language and popular works has meant that only part of the literature in Arabic was usually considered worthy of study and criticism.

-Some of the first studies of Arabic poetry are Qawa'id al-shi'r or The Rules of Poetry by Tha'lab and Naqd al-shi'r or Poetic Criticism by Qudamah ibn Ja'far.
+Some of the first Arabic poetry analysis are Qawa'id al-shi'r or The Foundations of Poetry by Kufan grammarian Tha'lab (d.
+904) and Naqd al-shi'r or Poetic Criticism by Qudamah ibn Ja'far.
 Other works continued the tradition of contrasting two poets in order to determine which one best follows the rule of classical poetic structure.
 Plagiarism also became a significant topic, exercising the critics' concerns.
 The works of al-Mutanabbi were particularly studied with this concern.
 He was considered by many the greatest of all Arab poets, but his own arrogant self-regard for his abilities did not endear him to other writers and they looked for a source for his verse.
 Just as there were collections of facts written about many different subjects, numerous collections detailing every possible rhetorical figure used in literature emerged, as well as how to write guides.

 Modern criticism first compared new works unfavourably with the classical ideals of the past, but these standards were soon rejected as too artificial.
 The adoption of the forms of European romantic poetry dictated the introduction of corresponding critical standards.
 Taha Hussayn, himself well versed in European thought, would even dare to examine the Qur'an with modern critical analysis, in which he pointed out ideas and stories borrowed from pre-Islamic poetry.

 An outstanding Sudanese scholar and literary critic with a long list of publications on poetry or other genres, and on Arabic language in general, was Abdallah al-Tayyib (1921–2003).
 Arguably his most notable work is A Guide to Understanding Arabic Poetry, written over thirty-five years and published in four volumes of several thousand pages.